MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 #### Prebuilt domains

 To get you quickly up and running with [intents](intent-builder-intents.html), LivePerson provides a set of prebuilt domains that you can easily add to your Intent Builder environment.

-A prebuilt domain is a ready-made domain that includes a set of well-defined, predefined intents.
+A "prebuilt domain" is a ready-made domain that includes a set of well-defined, predefined intents.
 There are two kinds of prebuilt domains available:

 * Generic, prebuilt domains for a number of verticals: Telecommunications, Financial Services, Airlines and Insurance.
 * A cross-vertical, prebuilt domain that is appropriate for all verticals.
 This domain includes intents for things like customer account management, customer order management, e-commerce, billing and payment.

 Once you [add a prebuilt domain](intent-builder-domains.html#add-a-prebuilt-domain), you can customize the domain as you see fit.
-It behaves like any other you might create manually or via an import file.
+If you later decide that you don't want to use your customizations, and instead you want to [refresh the prebuilt domain](intent-builder-domains.html#refresh-a-prebuilt-domain) to reflect what is offered by LivePerson, you can also do this.

 {: .important}
-Prebuilt domains for the [LP NLU v1 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine) aren’t supported.
+Prebuilt domains are available only for domains using the [LP NLU v2 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine).

 #### Training